brandedcrate/errbit_gitlab_plugin/README.md

 Upon saving the app, the gem will automatically test if your entered credentials are valid and inform you otherwise.

+## Troubleshoot

+> I entered my Gitlab settings and the tracker was saved, but I cannot create issues

-**Important**: The Gitlab API does not seem to accept POST requests when using a non-encrypted connection.
+The Gitlab API (at least on gitlab.com) does not seem to accept POST requests when using a non-encrypted connection.
 Therefore, please make sure to use `https://` when using gitlab.com as URL.

-Also note that Gitlab's URLs are case sensitive.
-If the "go to issue" link is not working for you (404), there is a high chance you provided your project name in a wrong case, e.g. `user/my_project` instead of `User/my_project`.

 ## Contributing